rpoole444/ideabox/README.md

 # IDEABOX

 ### Abstract:
 This app helps users create, store, and favorite ideas.
-Users are able to input title text and body text and save their new card to the gallery by clicking the save button.
-Users can also favorite and un-favorite their created idea cards by clicking the star button.
+Users are able to create an idea card with a title and body text of their choosing.
+Users can save their new cards to the gallery below by clicking the save button.
+Users can also favorite and un-favorite their idea cards by clicking the star button.
 Finally, users can easily delete an idea card by clicking the 'x' on each card.

 ### Installation Instructions:
 - Users should clone the repository to their local machine: git clone